 Are Air Purifiers Safe For Newborns And Babies?

 A HEPA air purifier that uses a mechanical filter is safe for babies.
 HEPA has existed since 1940 and has been used in hospitals, nursery homes, and childcare centers.
 Its sole function is to pull all the airborne contaminants into its filtration and release only clean air.

 Not all air purifiers are created equal.
 Some models have an inferior filtration but a cheaper price tag, while others do the complete opposite.
 There are also fake air purifiers that we will talk more about later.
 To get the best out of HEPA baby air purifier, we will be looking into the 3 following features.

 - Noise level

 Let’s start with the main filtration.
-A True HEPA filter is capable of capturing particles as small as 0.3 microns with 99.97% efficiency.
-Very important as mold, pet dander, dust mites, bacteria, and viruses are all microscopic particles that can only be dealt with a HEPA filter.
-You do not want the babies or newborn inhaling to those germs.
-As for carbon filter, it’s absorption materials will take in all smoke and odor particles.
+A True HEPA filter can capture particles as small as 0.3 microns with 99.97% efficiency.
+Very important as mold, pet dander, dust mites, bacteria, and viruses are microscopic particles that can only be dealt with a HEPA filter.
+You do not want the babies or newborns inhaling those germs.
+As for a carbon filter, their absorption materials will take in all smoke and odor particles.
 This includes chemicals like VOCs, Asbestos, CO2, CO, and even radon on older homes.
 Lastly, the noise level also plays a big role here as some air purifiers can be unusually loud.
 We will pick an air purifier that is silent enough to run all night without disturbing the baby’s sleep.

-In short, if the air purifier checks all 3 requirements, it will be a good baby air purifier.
+In short, if the air purifier checks all three requirements, it will be a good baby air purifier.
 A happy baby equals a happy family.